 The word annotated should have been a clue, I guess.

-And like so many other differences between professional formating and, well, everything else they see in submissions, it’s really, really obvious at first glance to someone who has seen a book proposal before whether the submitter du jour has followed the rules.
+And like so many other differences between professional formatting and, well, everything else they see in submissions, it’s really, really obvious at first glance to someone who has seen a book proposal before whether the submitter du jour has followed the rules.
 Compare what the first page of a correctly put-together annotated table of contents looks like with the truncated version above:

 See the difference?
 I assure you, Millicent will.
 From ten paces away.